bhk1019/bootcampfaq/nomster-faq.md

+# Adding a Google Map

+## Lesson 29: Setting Up the Maps Integration

+#### Question:
+> My app will only save the latitude and longitude of some addresses and not others.
+When I investigate in the rails console, I get a "Google API Error: Over Query Limit" message.

+#### Answer:
+Sometimes, if the address saves as `longitude: nil` and `latitude: nil`, it could be because the Geocoder gem could not successfully locate the coordinates of the given address.
+First double check that your address is correct.

+If the problem persists, this error could be related to your Google API Keys.
+For some users, it will be necessary to enable billing on your Google API accounts in order to increase your query limit.

+Follow these steps to see what your query limit is:
+1) Go to console.cloud.google.com.
+2) Click on the APIs & Services dashboard on the left side navigation bar.
+3) Click on the Geocoding API under the API section.
+4) Click on the Quotas tab between Metrics and Credentials.
+5) Scroll down to the Requests subsection.
+Look for "Requests Per Day".
+If you cannot change this value above "1", then you may currently only be limited to one geocoding request per day and your Google API Account does not have billing enabled.

+In order to enable billing on your Google API Account, follow the steps on this page: https://developers.google.com/maps/documentation/geocoding/usage-and-billing .
+Then, update the Requests Per Day field as described in the steps above to increase your quota.
+Keep in mind that your account will be billed after 1000 total requests, so set your Requests Per Day to something reasonable to prevent unwanted charges.

 # Comments on Places

 ## Lesson 39: Add an Image

+#### Question:
+> The image uploading works fine on my local host, but I can't seem to upload images on Heroku after setting up AWS S3.
+I investigated the buckets on my AWS S3 dashboard and the images are not saving to S3 at all.

+#### Answer:
+Make sure that you have enabled public access to your S3 buckets.
+You can do this by going to your AWS S3 dashboard at https://s3.console.aws.amazon.com/s3/ and doing the following:
+1) Click on the bucket for your project.
+2) Click on the Permissions tab at the top.
+3) Click on Public Access Settings.
+4) Click on "Edit" and make sure all of the checkboxes are UNCHECKED.
+That is, make sure that you have enabled public access control lists and public bucket policies.

+After you have done this, restart your Heroku server using `heroku restart`, and try to upload your images again.

 #### Question:
 > I can successfully upload images via AWS, but they are not showing up in my application.
 All I see where the images should be is a broken image icon.